Summer Cooling Optimization: Texas Heat Survival Guide for Maximum AC Efficiency

 Refrigerant System Optimization

-- System evacuation and fresh refrigerant charge
+- Full system evacuation and fresh charge when needed

-- Leak detection and prevention throughout system
+- Leak detection throughout the whole system (not just the obvious spots)

 Peak Performance Strategies for Extreme Heat